nxrighthere/UnrealCLR/MANUAL.md

 ```
 Build a .NET assembly to `%Project%/Managed` folder of the engine's project, and make sure that no other assemblies of other .NET projects are stored there.

 Assemblies that no longer referenced and unused in the project will persist in `%Project%/Managed` folder.
-Consider to maintain this folder through IDE or automation scripts.
+Consider maintaining this folder through IDE or automation scripts.

 #### Running
 Create a new or open an existing [level](https://docs.unrealengine.com/en-US/Engine/QuickStart/index.html#3.createanewlevel) of the engine.
 Open level blueprint by navigating to `Blueprints -> Open Level Blueprint` and create a basic execution pipeline: